Solo Travel in Thailand

 Khao San Road is a mecca for travellers and if you’re in need of some company head for this well-known street with everything you need from guest houses, tour operators, bars and restaurants.
 When the crowds get too much treat yourself to a famous Thai massage (which isn’t as relaxing as you may think) or a treatment from one of the many beauty parlours.

 Patpong in Phuket is probably the liveliest area but if you want somewhere quieter choose Karon Beach which is close enough to venture into the hot spots at night.
-You can take a tour from here to James Bond Island in Phang Nga Bay and visit a Gypsy Fisherman Village on the way.
+You can take a tour from here to James Bond Island in Phang Nga Bay and explore the limestone caves by canoe.

-Travelling solo in Thailand means you can island hop to your heart's content, although the overnight boats leave a lot to be desired.
+Travelling solo in Thailand means you can island hop to your heart's content making the most of the stunning Thailand beaches, although the overnight boats leave a lot to be desired.
 Surrathani is the gateway to two of the most popular islands, Ko Samui and Koh Phangan.

 If you’re into the party scene, Koh Phangan holds regular full or black moon parties at Koh Som where you can dance barefoot in the sand to hedonistic beats.
 Haadrin beach is full of travellers and you’ll find many solos here.